keras-team/keras-io/templates/api/mixed_precision/index.md

 ## Using mixed precision training in Keras

-The precision policy used by Keras layers or models is controled by a `tf.keras.mixed_precision.Policy` instance.
+The precision policy used by Keras layers or models is controled by a `keras.mixed_precision.DTypePolicy` instance.
-Each layer has its own `Policy`.
-You can either set it on an individual layer via the `dtype` argument (e.g. `MyLayer(..., dtype="mixed_float16")`), or you can set a global value to be used by all layers by default, via the utility `tf.keras.mixed_precision.set_global_policy`.
+Each layer has its own `DTypePolicy`.
+You can either set it on an individual layer via the `dtype` argument (e.g. `MyLayer(..., dtype="mixed_float16")`), or you can set a global value to be used by all layers by default, via the utility `keras.mixed_precision.set_global_policy`.

-Typically, to start using mixed precision on GPU, you would simply call `tf.keras.mixed_precision.set_global_policy("mixed_float16")` at the start of your program.
-On TPU, you would call `tf.keras.mixed_precision.set_global_policy("mixed_bfloat16")`.
+Typically, to start using mixed precision on GPU, you would simply call `keras.mixed_precision.set_global_policy("mixed_float16")` at the start of your program.
+On TPU, you would call `keras.mixed_precision.set_global_policy("mixed_bfloat16")`.

 ## API documentation